Stereotypes of white Americans: Social stereotypes

-The term Chad refers to a stereotypically masculine white American male who is well-endowed, handsome, gainfully employed and blond-haired.
+The term Chad refers to a masculine white American male who is supposed to be well-endowed, handsome, gainfully employed and blond-haired.

 Becky and Karen have been used as terms to refer to white women who act in a clueless, condescending or entitled way.
 These stereotype names are derived from names that white women commonly have.
 Kyle, a similarly named stereotype, refers to an angry white teenage boy who consumes energy drinks, punches holes into drywall, argues with his parents, and plays video games.

 The blog Stuff White People Like addressed early 21st century stereotypes of white hipster bohemians in a humorous way.
-Comedian Dave Chappelle also used humor to address the stereotype that white Americans cannot dance in a sketch in which groups of whites erupt into frenzied dancing every time they hear an electric guitar.
+Comedian Dave Chappelle also used humor to address the stereotype that white Americans cannot dance in a sketch in which groups of white people erupt into frenzied dancing every time they hear an electric guitar.

 Stereotypes of white Americans have been shown to vary according to socioeconomic status.
 In general, stereotypes of white people portray upper class white Americans as WASPs and they portray lower class white Americans as "backward", "barely-educated" rednecks.
 Rednecks, conversely are seen as "racist, hot-headed, too physical, violent, uncouth, loud, mean, undereducated—and proud of it."

-During the COVID-19 pandemic, White women perceived as entitled or rude were often stereotypically dubbed as Karens while displaying unhinged behavior.
+During the COVID-19 pandemic, white women perceived as entitled or rude were often stereotypically dubbed as Karens while displaying unhinged behavior.

+The white trash stereotype represents a poor, unrefined, unintelligent white person from a rural area who lives in poverty in a trailer park and lives off welfare and food stamps.
+They usually are known for having a lack of morals, poor hygiene, inbreeding, take drugs such as meth, and drinking alcohol excessively.
+It is thought that their diet consists of roadkill, as well as wild animals they hunt in their yard.
+Their diet is believed to be composed of cheap food such as McDonald's and Taco Bell, along with government cheese, spam, WIC-approved foods, white bread, canned goods, and instant ramen noodles.
+It is commonly thought that many individuals labeled as white trash in the southern United States have connections to the Ku Klux Klan.
+In addition to their general racism, the white trash are believed to harbor animosity towards all minority groups.
+The white trash may also believe that there exists a White genocide conspiracy theory within the United States aimed at eradicating the white race through immigration and the interbreeding of white individuals with various minority groups.
+Poor rural whites are also stereotyped to practice incest and bestiality.